Christine Toretti

+Christine Jack Toretti (born February 24, 1957) is an American politician, businesswoman, philanthropist, and Pennsylvania's Republican National Committeewoman.
+In January 2025, then President-elect Donald Trump nominated her to become the United States ambassador to Sweden.
+She was confirmed by the U.S. Senate on September 18, 2025.

+Business career

 Toretti is the chair and CEO of S.W.
 Jack Drilling Co., a privately held land-based drilling company in the United States.
 As of 2005, it is the nineteenth largest contract drilling company in terms of total footage drilled.
 The company, founded in 1918 by Toretti's grandfather, is headquartered in Indiana, Pennsylvania and has regional offices in Buckhannon and Charleston, West Virginia.
 The S.W.
 Jack Company supports oil and gas exploration in West Virginia, Pennsylvania, Kentucky, Virginia, and New York.

 Toretti assumed control of the company in 1990, upon the unexpected death of her father, Samuel W. Jack Jr. Prior to that, she served as CFO.
 She is noted as a rare female CEO in the male-dominated energy industry.
 The company had 92 employees and $5 million in annual revenue in 1990.

 In 1995, Toretti expanded the company significantly when she led the purchase and merger with another drilling company.
 She relinquished day-to-day operations in 1997.
 The company currently has 350 employees and $60 million in annual revenue.

 From 2004 to 2010, S.W.
-Jack Drilling donated more than $150,000 to then Pennsylvania Governor Tom Corbett.
+Jack Drilling donated more than $150,000 to then Pennsylvania governor Tom Corbett.

-Political activities
+Political career

 Toretti founded the Anne Anstine Excellence in Public Service Series, a training program specifically designed to educate, empower, and advance Republican women.